Sao Paulo Travel FAQ: 14 Questions Every First-Timer Asks

 What about tipping?

 Most restaurant bills include a 10% service charge ("10% servico" on the receipt).
 This is technically optional but expected.
-No additional tip is needed unless service was exceptional.
+No additional tip is needed unless the service was exceptional.

 Is the coffee scene really that good?